Ashley Avis: Career

 In 2009, Avis relocated from New York to Los Angeles, California, saving up money to produce her first pilot for a series called The Cynical Life.
 Because she didn't have the funds to hire a producer or a director, she took on those roles herself.
 The project caught the attention of Lionsgate founder Frank Giustra, who executive produced three episodes.
 From there, Avis directed and produced the classical music documentary Opus X, featuring Lone Madsen and Caroline Campbell.

 Avis formed her production company Alchemy Pictures in 2010, and began directing and producing branded commercial content, eventually landing clients such as Mercedes-Benz, Coca-Cola, Red Bull, Pfizer, and the Cali Group.
-She wrote and directed multiple spots for technology client Miso Robotics featuring the AI robot "Flippy", which has garnered over 1 billion impressions to date, and has been featured on websites such as Forbes, TechCrunch, and The Wall Street Journal.

-In 2015, Avis made her directorial debut with the psychological thriller Deserted, starring Mischa Barton, Winter Ave Zoli, Trent Ford, Jake Busey, andJackson Davis.
+In 2015, Avis made her directorial debut with the psychological thriller Deserted.
 She wrote the original screenplay and also produced the film, which was edited by Douglas Crise.
-In 2016, she directed her second feature, the coming of age story Adolescence, starring India Eisley, Elisabeth Rohm, Tommy Flanagan and Jere Burns.
+In 2016, she directed her second feature, the coming of age story Adolescence, starring India Eisley, Elisabeth Rohm, Tommy Flanagan, and Jere Burns.
 The film also features the original music of Zac Brown Band member John Driskell Hopkins.

-In 2016, Avis traveled to Cape Town, South Africa for the Bokeh South African International Film Festival, where she won the Mercedes-Benz award for her film Bespoke..
-In 2018 she worked with Oscar winner Cloris Leachman, Betsy Brandt, and Sascha Nastasi on Being and Nothingness, and in 2019 embarked on a feature length documentary project that would eventually span five years, Wild Beauty: Mustang Spirit of the West.
+In 2016, Avis traveled to Cape Town, South Africa for the Bokeh South African International Film Festival, where she won the Mercedes-Benz award for her film Bespoke.
+In 2018, she worked with Oscar winner Cloris Leachman, Betsy Brandt, and Sascha Nastasi on Being and Nothingness, and in 2019, she embarked on a feature-length documentary project that would eventually span five years, Wild Beauty: Mustang Spirit of the West.

-In 2020, Avis wrote, directed, and edited Black Beauty for Disney+ and Constantin Film based on Anna Sewell's classic novel starring Oscar Winner Kate Winslet, Mackenzie Foy, and Iain Glenn.
-The film was reviewed as a "gorgeous, sweeping epic" by Richard Roeper of the Chicago Sun-Times.
+In 2020, Avis wrote, directed, and edited Black Beauty for Disney+ and Constantin Film based on Anna Sewell's classic novel starring Oscar Winner Kate Winslet, Mackenzie Foy, and Iain Glen.

 From 2022 through 2023, Avis' documentary Wild Beauty: Mustang Spirit of the West debuted on the film festival circuit, aimed to raise awareness for the eradication of wild horses across Western public lands.
-Wild Beauty premiered at the Breckenridge Film Festival in 2022, a screening attended by Colorado Governor Jared Polis, First Gentleman Marlon Reis, and their children.
-In March 2015, Wild Beauty debuted in Las Vegas, where Avis was honored by Congresswoman Dina Titus with a Special Congressional Commendation award for her work on behalf of equine conservation efforts.
-The Clark County Commissioner's office declared March 15th, 2023 "Wild Beauty Day".
+Wild Beauty premiered at the Breckenridge Film Festival in 2022.
+Avis was awarded with a Special Congressional Commendation in 2023 for her work on behalf of America's equids, by Congresswoman Dina Titus (D-NV).
+The film was a 2023 Critics Choice nominee, and named a top tier 2024 Oscar contender by Variety, Hollywood Reporter and Deadline.